ibm-cloud-docs/schematics/cli-reference.md

 ### `ibmcloud schematics inventory get`
 {: #schematics-get-inv}

-Retrieve the information of an existing {{site.data.keyword.bplong_notm}} inventory by using a inventory ID of the tasks and events for the executed playbook.
+Retrieve detailed information of an existing {{site.data.keyword.bplong_notm}} inventory by using the inventory ID.
 {: shortdesc}

 **Syntax**